Web Accessibility for Square Online Sites

 Do the text and background colors have good contrast?

-Is the content written in clear, simple language?
+Is the content written in a clear and simple way?

-Does linked text make sense out of context (e.g. linking the phrase “click here to read about our mission” instead of only linking “click here”)?
+Does linked text make sense out of context (such as linking the phrase “click here to learn more about our mission” instead of just linking “click here”)?

 Do all pages have a descriptive title?

 The HTML code for images displayed on a website typically includes what’s known as “alt text,” which screen readers use to describe images for visitors who are unable to see.
-Using appropriate “alt text” is also important for search engine optimization since search engines can “read” the text and therefore better understand the content of a page.
+Using appropriate alt text is also important for search engine optimization (SEO) since search engines can read the alt text to better understand the content of a page.

-There are a few key points to consider when adding alt text for an image:
+There are a few key points to consider when adding alt text to an image:

-Try to keep the text brief and focused on the purpose and content of the image.
+Keep the text brief and focused on only the purpose or content of the image.

-Alt text could not begin with phrases like “A picture of” or “Image of.”
-This is unnecessary since screen readers will already identify the content as an image.
+Alt text shouldn't begin with phrases like “A picture of” or “Image of.”
+Screen readers will already identify the content as an image.

 If an image is purely decorative and not relevant to the content of the page, then the alt text may be left blank.

-If your website includes video or audio, you can add captions and create transcripts to make them more accessible.
-It is possible to add subtitles directly to a video file, but this option requires video editing software and is more complicated and time consuming.
-So, you may prefer to host your video at a site like YouTube or Vimeo to add captions.
+If your website includes video, you can add captions and create transcripts to make them more accessible.
+It's possible to add subtitles directly to a video file, but this option requires video editing software and is more time-consuming.
+You may prefer to host your video on a site like YouTube or Vimeo to add captions using built-in settings.